cj-luo/React-Comma-Separator/README.md

 ## Success Rate for Robot( Only for V4 AutoRunMultipleTime)

-In this versions, just for curiously, Human can tell robot run N time!
+In this versions, just for curiously, Human can tell robot run N time and count the Success Rate!

 In the end.
 It would show you the Successful Time and Wrong Time and Success Rate!